ginbobby/ASABSpring2025.github.io/register.md

 ---
 ***

-<h4>Registration and abstract submission will be open from</h4><h3> Tuesday 12th December</h3>
+<h5>Registration and abstract submission will be open from</h5><h4> Tuesday 12th December</h4>
-<h4>Abstract submission will close</h4><h3> Friday 9th February </h3>
+<h5>Abstract submission will close</h5><h4> Friday 9th February </h4>
-<h4>Registration will close</h4><h3> Friday 15th March</h3>
+<h5>Registration will close</h5><h4> Friday 15th March</h4>

-<p>To confirm your attendance, send money to the university at  <a href="https://store.exeter.ac.uk/">this link</a> and complete the <a href="https://store.exeter.ac.uk/">online registration form</a>, which includes the option for submission of abstract for talk, flash talk, and/or poster presentation (see "Information for presenters").
-You will receive a confirmation e-mail once your form is complete and payment is confirmed. </p>

 <h3>Payment</h3>
-If you’re not yet an ASAB member, join <a href="https://asab.wildapricot.org/">here</a>.
-You can apply for membership at the same time as you apply for a grant.
 <ul>
   <li>Students: £TBC</li>
   <li>Non-students: £TBC</li>
 </ul>
-The attendance fee includes your registration, tea/coffee, lunches, and conference <a href="https://www.devon-ceilidhs.com/">celidh</a>
+<p>The attendance fee includes your registration, tea/coffee, lunches, and conference <a href="https://www.devon-ceilidhs.com/">celidh</a></p>

+<p>To confirm your attendance, send money to the university at  <a href="https://store.exeter.ac.uk/">this link</a> and complete the <a href="https://store.exeter.ac.uk/">online registration form</a>, which includes the option for submission of abstract for talk, flash talk, and/or poster presentation (see "Information for presenters").
+You will receive a confirmation e-mail once your form is complete and payment is confirmed. </p>

+<h3>Grants</h3>
+<p>To encourage attendance at ASAB conferences, the Society awards Conference Attendance Grants of <b>up to £500</b> to standard applicants, and  <b>up to £2500</b> to Developing Country Applicants.
+The award provides a contribution towards the cost of registration, accommodation, and meals, as well as the cost of travel to and from the conference.
+Please see the <a href="https://www.asab.org/conference-grants"> ASAB Conference Attendance Grants</a> page for full details of the eligibility criteria and application process.
+Please note that the deadline for Conference Attendance Grant applications is <b> 1st February</b>  for standard Conference Attendance grants (£500 or less), and <b> 1st December</b>  for applications for Developing Country Applicants (more than £500).
+If you’re not yet an ASAB member, join <a href="https://asab.wildapricot.org/">here</a>.
+You can apply for membership at the same time as you apply for a grant.